 - Disallow outdated legacy protocols

 - Require the use of Protected Management Frames (PMF).
-“Unicast management action frames are protected from both eavesdropping and forging, and multicast management action frames are protected from forging,” according to Wi-Fi Alliance.
+According to the Wi-Fi Alliance: “Unicast management action frames are protected from both eavesdropping and forging, and multicast management action frames are protected from forging.”
 In a nutshell, Wikipedia describes management frames as, “mechanisms that enable data integrity, data origin authenticity, and replay protection.”
 You can find a technical description of how they work on the Cisco website.

 This version provides password-based authentication with good security even when users choose short or weak passwords.
 It doesn’t require an authentication server and is the basic protocol home users and small businesses use.